collorg/halfORM/README.md

-# halfORM
+# half_orm

-halfORM is a really simple ORM for PostgreSQL (9+) fully written in Python3.
+half_orm is a really simple ORM for PostgreSQL (9+) fully written in Python3.

-halfORM only deals with the data manipulation part of the SQL language (SELECT, INSERT, UPDATE, DELETE) making it's usage quite trivial.
+half_orm only deals with the data manipulation part of the SQL language (SELECT, INSERT, UPDATE, DELETE) making it's usage quite trivial.
 All the data definition language part (CREATE TABLE/VIEW) has been left to SQL or whatever software used to define the structure of the database.

-halfORM can produce complex JSON aggregations from any table/view with very simple YAML directives (nested aggregations are possible).
+half_orm can produce complex JSON aggregations from any table/view with very simple YAML directives (nested aggregations are possible).

 # Documentation